atifabedeen/Debugging-Practice/python/README.md

 To start debugging, find the "Run & Debug" tab, or press cmd + shift + D.

-The, click "Run & Debug" with the file you want to debug.
+Then, click "Run & Debug" with the file you want to debug.
 Try this with the file `task0.py`.

-The debugger will stop on exceptions and show you the values of the variables at the current step.
+The debugger will stop exceptions and show you the values of the variables at the current step.
 For example, you can see that there's an exception where the value of `result` is not 120.

 You can see the values on the debugging console to the left.
 This console shows you the values of the variables, as well as the call stack, which are the functions currently in process.
-Here, `result` is 24.
+Here, the `result` is 24.

 The next step in debugging your program is to set a breakpoint.
 A breakpoint is a point in your code where the debugger will stop.
 Set a breakpoint on line 9.